 OECD Home › Directorate for Public Governance and Territorial Development › Latest Documents

-OECD Territorial Reviews: Randstad Holland, Netherlands aims to provide a detailed diagnosis and solutions for improving the competitiveness of the Randstad.
+OECD Territorial Reviews: Madrid, Spain, aims to provide a detailed diagnosis and solutions for improving the competitiveness governance of the Madrid metropolitan area.

 An ageing population creates immediate pressures for changes in both service delivery and in human resources management in government.
 This report reviews strategies to address these pressing issues and provides a snapshot of ageing policies and actions in nine OECD countries.

 The OECD conferenceGlobally Competitive, Locally Engaged - Higher Education and RegionsInternational Conference, took place on 9-21 September 2007 in Valencia, Spain.

 "OECD Territorial Reviews: Germany" discusses the challenges and opportunities of German rural areas.
 It will be of interest to policy makers, researchers, NGOs and others active in rural development.